 What is Value-Added Tax in Indonesia?

-Value added tax (VAT) is the consumption tax imposed on each production stage of both goods and services until the final product sales.
-The usual VAT rate in Indonesia is 11% and is imposed on most goods and services in Indonesia.
+Value-added tax (VAT) is the consumption tax imposed on each production stage of both goods and services until the final product sales.
+The usual VAT rate in Indonesia is 11% on most goods and services in Indonesia.

 Business owners in Indonesia must be fully aware of the VAT system as it affects their business activities all over the country.
 There are 3 components for VAT: